sous-chefs/mysql/README.md

 `Can't connect to local MySQL server through socket '/var/run/mysqld/mysqld.sock'`

-This is because the server LWRP deletes the hardcoded /etc/my.cnf to avoid multiple MySQL instances sharing that config file.
-The socket for the instance is set in /etc/mysql-[instance]/my.cnf.
+This is because MySQL is hardcoded to read the defined default my.cnf file, typically at /etc/my.cnf, and this LWRP deletes it to prevent overlap among multiple MySQL configurations.

-To connect to the socket, use something like this based on the correct my.cnf file settings.
+To connect to the socket from the command line, check the socket in the relevant my.cnf file and use something like this:

 `mysql -S /var/run/mysql-default/mysqld.sock -Pwhatever`

-Or add something like this to your $HOME/.my.cnf:

-`[client]
-socket = /var/run/mysql-default/mysqld.sock'

-Or to connect to a database via the local network from the command line, you'll need to specify additional flags and connect over the network..
+Or to connect over the network, use something like this: connect over the network..

 `mysql -h 127.0.0.1 -Pwhatever`

+These network or socket ssettings can also be put in you
+$HOME/.my.cnf, if preferred.

 ### What about MariaDB, Percona, Drizzle, WebScaleSQL, etc.